Last Updated on 29 January 2026 by Cycloscope

 You can download the GPS track here -> Route Tallinn – Valga

-Another interesting cycle route is the Estonian National Route No. 4, with its 600 kilometers it connects the Baltic Sea coast to Valga, passing through the beautiful town of Tartu.
+Another interesting cycle route is the Estonian National Route No. 4, spanning 600 kilometers and connecting the Baltic Sea coast to Valga, passing through the beautiful town of Tartu.
 The first 45 km run in the woods, on a paved forest road with very little traffic.

 The section that goes from Vastse to Roosa is a dirt road for more than half its length, about 47 km.
-It then becomes asphalted in the stretch that leads to Tartu.
-From Vahtseliina to Piusa you can take the alternative route number 281, this road is in the forest along the banks of the Piusa river.
-From Tartu you will reach Lake Saadjärv, there are the last 8 kilometers of dirt road and then the road is paved up to the north coast.
+It is then asphalted along the stretch leading to Tartu.
+From Vahtseliina to Piusa, you can take the alternative route 281; this road runs through the forest along the banks of the Piusa River.
+From Tartu, you will reach Lake Saadjärv, where the last 8 kilometers are a dirt road, and then the road is paved up to the north coast.

-An alternative more in contact with nature are the cycle paths n.
+An alternative, more in contact with nature, is the cycle paths n.
 201 and 205, well marked, which follow the hilly road and the surrounding lakes.
-From here the traffic becomes a little more intense and the road will take you near Endla Bog and Emumäe Hill, the pearls of this section of the journey.
+From here, traffic becomes a little more intense, and the road takes you near Endla Bog and Emumäe Hill, the pearls of this section of the journey.

-From Lahemaa National Park the cycle path is superimposed on the EuroVelo route 10, in Loksa we meet stretches of dirt road for a total of about 20 km.
+From Lahemaa National Park, the cycle path is superimposed on the EuroVelo route 10.
+In Loksa, we encounter stretches of dirt road for about 20 km.
 Naturally, as you approach Tallinn, traffic becomes more important, but only for a few kilometers.

-Besides the capital city of Tallinn, of which we have already spoken above, this routes crosses several points of interests worth exploring.
+Besides the capital city of Tallinn, which we have already mentioned above, this route passes several points of interest worth exploring.

 Tartu